threedworld-mit/tdw/README.md

 **ThreeDWorld (TDW)** is a platform for interactive multi-modal physical simulation.
 With TDW, users can simulate high-fidelity sensory data and physical interactions between mobile agents and objects in a wide variety of rich 3D environments.

-# We are still preparing this repo.
-There will be code and documentation very soon!

 ### [Getting Started](https://github.com/threedworld-mit/tdw/blob/master/Documentation/getting_started.md) (Read this first!)

 ### [Code of Conduct](https://github.com/threedworld-mit/tdw/blob/master/code_of_conduct.md)